-6. End code, this is the horizontal tab character which is abbreviated HT and typed as CTRL-I on a standard computer keyboard.
+6. End code, control-I, ascii TAB, hex 09, which is abbreviated below as HT.
+This is the horizontal tab character typed as CTRL-I on a standard computer keyboard.
 This is a non-printing control character that is used to end all messages to ETS equipment.